turin331/BrainFrame_SimpleIO/README.md

 ![Erasmus Brain Project](http://erasmusbrainproject.com/images/lampmonosmall.png)

-This is the source code of the Maxeler-based Demo implementation of the Inferior Olive Model develpoed  within The Neuroscience department of the Erasmus Medical Center.
+This is the source code of the Maxeler-based Demo implementation of the Inferior Olive Model developed  within the Neuroscience department of the Erasmus Medical Center.

 ## Description